nicc777/aws-eks-private/README.md

 All command examples will assume a Unix like operating system with either BASH or ZSH as the shell.
 Windows users should consider using WSL with the latest Ubuntu distribution.

-In addition you must obvisouly also have access to AWS.
+In addition you must obviously also have access to AWS.
 If you do not yet have an account, head over to [AWS and create a free account](https://aws.amazon.com/free/).

 _**WARNING**_: Although a new AWS account has a free tier, the nature of EKS is not completely covered by the free tier, and some costs are expected.
 You can use the [AWS Pricing Calculator](https://calculator.aws/#/) to estimate your costs, assuming you have studied the CloudFormation templates and know which services will be created.
 Based on experience (from early 2022), you can expect around charges of less than US$10 per day of running all the stacks.